luzyrawr/programming-fundamentals/CSS3.md

 - **Margin** - Clears an area outside the border.
 The margin is transparent

 The box model allows us to add a border around elements, and to define space between elements.

+## Quick tips
+- You can set the `margin` property to `auto` to horizontally center the element within its container.
+The element will then take up the specified width, and the remaining space will be split equally between the left and right margins.